GurdeepSingh-767/bookable/README.md

 * Taking Feedback from customer.
 * Rating the venues based on the feedback.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](./LICENSE).

+## Acknowledgements

+- [Unsplash](https://unsplash.com) for providing beautiful food imagery.
+- [FontAwesome](https://fontawesome.com) for the icons used in the landing page.

+## Resources

+- [Documentation](https://github.com/GurdeepSingh-767/bookable/tree/main/Documents) - Detailed project report is here attached
+- [Demo]() - Live demonstration of the bookable website .

+---
 ## Conclusion

 The Online Venue Booking System has been developed to replace the manual process of booking venue.
 As an attempt to develop which makes it easier to book a venue online which makes it easier to find a venue of their choice, which is done online using the computers instead of going to place and hunt.